• Skip to primary navigation

 Southern Potato Salad

-Served cold, this classic potato salad is filled with potatoes, eggs, celery, red onion, and relish, then coated in a creamy seasoned dressing.
+Southern potato salad is an easy cold side dish for your next barbecue or picnic.
+This classic potato salad is filled with potatoes, eggs, celery, red onion, and relish that's coated in a creamy dressing.

 Servings: 10 servings